 We are party to a Sixth Amended and Restated Credit Agreement that provides us with a \$400 million senior unsecured revolving credit facility and two term loan facilities in the aggregate amount of \$800 million.
 The revolving credit facility matures on September 27, 2026, which we may extend for an additional year upon the payment of applicable fees and satisfaction of certain standard conditions.
-The term loan facilities consist of a \$500 million term loan that matures on January 3, 2028 and a \$300 million term loan that matures on January 3, 2028.
-The maturity date of the \$300 million term loan may be extended for an additional year upon the payment of applicable fees and satisfaction of certain standard conditions.
+The term loan facilities consist of a \$500 million term loan that matures on January 3, 2028 and a \$300 million term loan that matures on January 3, 2026.
+In September 2024, we exercised our option to extend the maturity from January 3, 2025 to January 3, 2026.
 We have the right to increase the aggregate amount of the facilities to \$1.4 billion upon the satisfaction of certain standard conditions.